 There are a series of different trails leading up and around the mountain top.
 There are good signs around the mountain, but we did find it useful to use our AllTrails app to make sure we were on the right trails.
 Our hike was along a series of different trails:

-We began behind the Visitors Center on Commissary Trail, which is so wide it felt like it was a country road.
+We began behind the Visitor Center on Commissary Trail, which is so wide it felt like it was a country road.
 This trail is actually a bit downhill at the start and had hundreds of butterflies along it, so our kids literally raced the first 1.3 miles (2km) as they chased every single butterfly they could see.
 The flowers were very pretty and the occasional views of the mountains below were pretty great too.
 Enjoy these views as most of the hike beyond this point is through a beautiful, but thick forest which doesn’t offer many mountain views.

 When the Commissary Trail reached a creek, we turned left and started to follow the Camp Alice Trailhead.
 This trail is much narrower, steeper and harder to walk on.
 We let the kids try this trail for a while, but all the rocks and tree roots were a little too hard on them, so we threw them on our backs in their carriers and this improved our pace significantly.
 After about 0.5 miles (0.8km), the Camp Alice Trail turns right onto the Old Mitchell Trail which takes you to the summit.